Breastfeeding in public

 - Remember why you’re doing it – for your baby!
 The most important thing in your life.
 Who cares what other people think?

 - Breastfeeding is an amazing achievement – be proud of it!

 - Share your experiences with other mums on the Breastfeeding in Sheffield Facebook page.
 It helps to hear how other parents have coped.

 Time and Place

 - Try and get settled somewhere before your baby gets hungry.
-If they start crying they might draw more attention to you.

 - Find a spot where you won’t be disturbed.
 If you have to keep moving it might upset your baby’s feed.

 - Seek out one of Sheffield’s Breastfeeding Friendly places.
 They offer facilities and support for you and your family

 - Some mums don’t mind feeding anywhere, others feel better if they can find somewhere out of the way but never resort to feeding in a public toilet!